ethereum-optimism/optimism/README.md

 Release candidates are versioned in the format `op-node/v1.1.2-rc.1`.
 We always start with `rc.1` rather than `rc`.

-For contract releases, refer to the GitHub release notes for a given release, which will list the specific contracts being released—not all contracts are considered production ready within a release, and many are under active development.
+For contract releases, refer to the GitHub release notes for a given release which will list the specific contracts being released.
+Not all contracts are considered production ready within a release and many are under active development.

 Tags of the form `v<semver>`, such as `v1.1.4`, indicate releases of all Go code only, and **DO NOT** include smart contracts.
 This naming scheme is required by Golang.
-In the above list, this means these `v<semver` releases contain all `op-*` components, and exclude all `contracts-*` components.
+In the above list, this means these `v<semver` releases contain all `op-*` components and exclude all `contracts-*` components.

 `op-geth` embeds upstream geth’s version inside it’s own version as follows: `vMAJOR.GETH_MAJOR GETH_MINOR GETH_PATCH.PATCH`.
 Basically, geth’s version is our minor version.